Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

     fruitBasket();

 #### Function that takes in a value and two callbacks.
-The function should return the result of the callback who's invocation results in a larger value.
+The function should return the result of the callback who’s invocation results in a larger value.

     function greaterValue(value, cb1, cb2) {
         // compare cb1 invoked with value to cb2 invoked with value